-There are some nonnegotiables in life: Memorial Day is for Murph, black leggings (or slacks) are a closet staple, and your first piece of self-owned CrossFit equipment should be a jump rope.
+There are some nonnegotiables in life: Memorial Day is for Murph, black leggings (or slacks) are a closet staple, and your first piece of self-owned gym equipment should be a jump rope.
 Another?
 Recovery is paramount — that is how your muscles repair and grow back stronger, after all.

 If you have ever dipped a toe (or lifter-clad foot) into the vast world of sports supplements, you know there is a ton to choose from.
 Although supplementation can be a useful tool for meeting your recovery, performance, and nutrition goals, it is not always clear which supps are legit and which ones are a waste of green (and time).

 The reason for this?
-Supplements are not regulated by the Food and Drug Administration, which means there is not a third-party testing for safety or efficacy.
+Supplements are not regulated by the Food and Drug Administration, which means there isn’t third-party testing for safety or efficacy.
 That means doing some research on your own ahead of time to figure out which brands and ingredients work best is essential.
 But do feel like you need an advanced degree in nutrition or sports and exercise studies just to figure out which capsules and powders to take after your date with the weight rack?

 Top 4 Supplements for Recovery